History Of The Campaign

 Global Priorities was officially launched in October 2005 at UNICEF.
 By that time, it had become increasingly evident that nuclear arsenals and nuclear threats were prime issues of international concern.
 An effort was therefore undertaken to address both nuclear issues and child survival in the U.S. political context through bipartisan Congressional action to lay the groundwork for broader international progress.
 In 2008 Reps.
 Jim McGovern (Democrat of Massachusetts) and Dan Lungren (Republican of California) first introduced the Global Security Priorities Resolution in the U.S. House of Representatives.
 The initial Resolution attracted 36 House members as co-sponsors and the endorsement (PDF) of 25 religious and secular organizations.
 Our international sponsorship has expanded to include many well-regarded individuals.

-More recently, the Congressional Resolution has generated discussion among a range of experts on nuclear weapons, including military leaders in a number of declared Nuclear Weapons States.
+In the years that followed, the Congressional Resolution generated discussion among a range of experts on nuclear weapons, including military leaders in a number of declared Nuclear Weapons States.
 In short, the Resolution has become a stimulus for activities calling for proceeds from reductions in nuclear arsenals to be devoted to humanitarian needs such as alleviating hunger, and promoting child survival, health and education, while reducing dangers posed by nuclear weapons.
-Inter-religious efforts facilitated by Global Priorities continue to set in motion an international process to make this formula a reality in an increasingly dangerous world, especially true now in this time of pandemic.
+Inter-religious efforts facilitated by Global Priorities continue to set in motion an international process to make this formula a reality in an increasingly dangerous world.